gianlucadardia/all4mepublicsite/README.md

 #### Considerations and Limitations

-Publish to web has some limitations reported below
+Publish to web has some limitations reported below.
+Feel free to navigate We can see that the report is interactive and can be fully navigated

 ![](assets/20240830_112926_image.png)